 You can check the amount of battery used by each app and also see how much time per day or week you’ve spent using apps on your device.
 Here’s how:

 1) Open the Settings app on your iOS device.

-2) Tap on the Battery section.
+2) Tap the Battery section.

-You can also touch any app listed underneath the Battery Usage heading to cycle the whole section between showing the amount of battery used by apps and the time spent in each app.
+4) Touch any app listed underneath the Battery Usage heading to cycle the whole section between showing the amount of battery used by apps and the time spent in each app.